Scalable couplings for the random walk Metropolis algorithm: Proofs

 \subsection{Proof of Theorem~\ref{thm:ode-limit-stdgauss}}

-The proof essentially mirrors that of \citet[Theorem 1]{christensen2005scaling}.
-We show that the infinitesimal generator of the process $W^d$ converges to that of the ODE as $d \to \infty$.
+We show here that the infinitesimal generator of the process $W^{(d)}$ converges to that of the ODE $\dot{w(t)}=c_\ell(w(t))$ as $d \to \infty$.
 Textbook results concerning the convergence of stochastic processes then allow us to conclude.
+This proof mirrors that of \citet[Theorem 1]{christensen2005scaling} and is identical for each coupling of Section~\ref{sec:coupling-list}.